opd-ai/webminer/THE_OPEN_SOURCE_SUSTAINABILITY_CRISIS.md

 ### **"Just Get a Tech Job" (The Dismissive Non-Solution)**

-**The suggestion:**
-*"If you need money, work for a tech company.
+**The suggestion:** *"If you need money, work for a tech company.
 Do open source in your spare time."*

 **Why this is nonsense:**
-- ⏰ **There is no spare time**: Full-time job + open source maintenance = burnout central
+- ⏰ Full-time job + OSS maintenance = burnout
-- 🧠 **Mental energy depletion**: After 8 hours of coding at work, maintaining OSS feels like unpaid overtime
+- 🧠 After 8 hours of coding, maintaining OSS feels like unpaid overtime
-- ⚖️ **IP conflicts**: Many companies claim ownership of code written on personal time
+- ⚖️ Many companies claim ownership of code written on personal time
-- 💔 **Motivation killer**: "Do the thing you love as an exhausting second job" destroys passion
-- 🚫 **Doesn't fix the structural problem**: Just tells individuals to suffer more efficiently
+-  Doesn't fix the structural problem: Critical work should be compensated

-**The real message:**
-*"Your work is critical to the entire industry, but we won't pay you for it.
-Figure it out yourself."*
+**The real message:** *"Your work is critical to the industry, but we won't pay you.
+Figure it out."*

 ---